filipmihaljcic/endless-runner-unity/README.md

 Basic ideas are:

- - Tiles are spawning using "dummy" moving in front of player.
+ - Platforms are spawning using "dummy" moving in front of player.
  - World is scrolling towards player giving illusion that player is moving.
  - Platforms are spawining from object pool and they are recycled after using.